 Going forward, the uncertain economic outlook at both the state and national levels will lead MST to take conservative approaches to budgeting and expenditures in future fiscal years.
 Traditionally, MST has supported its activity primarily with transit fares, federal formula operating assistance and local transportation funds.
 Increasingly, MST has secured special, restricted federal grants administered by Caltrans to fund new services, demonstration projects, and capital expenditures.
 With federal operating assistance nearly flat, MST is increasingly reliant on accessing these targeted grant programs such as JARC, New Freedoms and 5311(f) to introduce new services and routes to customers, many of whom need special assistance due to age, disability or lack of employment.
 As such, funding MST's core services that carry the majority of the system's passengers has become increasingly challenging, as these "back-bone" routes are not eligible for these targeted federal grants.
-With the new federal transportation authorization bill Moving Ahead for Progress in the 21st Century (MAP-21) now in place, MST will be monitoring how changes to existing programs and new programs being introduced will affect funding levels for the agency in the coming years.
-Of particular concern is the reduction in the federal transit benefit that has supported MST's military partnership programs with the Naval Postgraduate School, the Presidio of Monterey and Fort Hunter Liggett.
+With the new federal transportation authorization bill Moving Ahead for Progress in the 21st Century (MAP-21) now in its final months of existence, MST will be monitoring the development of the next authorization bill to see how changes to existing programs and new programs being introduced will affect funding levels for the agency in the coming years.
+Of particular concern is the reduction in the federal transit benefit that has supported

+MST's military partnership programs with the Naval Postgraduate School, the Presidio of Monterey and Fort Hunter Liggett.
 As of January 1, 2012, Congress cut the monthly allowable benefit from \$230 to \$125.
-Despite MST's attempts to advocate for restoration of the transit benefit back to \$230, larger fiscal and political concerns in Washington, DC have left the benefit at \$125, which will lead to a re-evaluation of the terms of MST's military partnerships in fiscal year 2014.
+It was raised again to \$240 for part of fiscal year 2014, but was allowed to fall again to \$130 as of December 31, 2013.
+Despite MST's attempts to advocate for restoration of the transit benefit back to \$230, larger financial and political concerns in Washington, DC have left the benefit at \$130, which led to service cuts for the Presidio bus services shortly after the end of fiscal year and will lead to a re-evaluation of the terms of MST's military partnerships in fiscal year 2015.

-Given this overall fiscal uncertainty, steps have been taken in recent years to put forth a ballot measure to receive funding from a direct county-wide sales tax to support transportation and transit projects.
+Given this overall fiscal uncertainty, steps were taken in recent years to put forth a ballot measure to receive funding from a direct county-wide sales tax to support transportation and transit projects.
 However, only 64% of voters supported this measure during the November 2008 elections, falling short of the two-thirds majority needed to pass a dedicated tax in California.
 At the same time, the California budget deficits led to suspension and proposed elimination of the State Transit Assistance program, a vital source of revenue that has in recent years funded the MST RIDES paratransit program.
 During fiscal year 2011, a negotiated agreement between the state's transit agencies and legislators resulted in the resumption of STA payments, albeit at a lower level than had previously been in place before the state's fiscal crisis occurred.
-With federal ARRA funding exhausted and impacts of long-term federal transportation funding still unclear, MST may be forced to consider once again raising its fares or cutting service on its core, non-grant funded bus lines in order to offset the absence of local, state and federal support of public transit.
-Looking to the future, the MST District formed at the beginning in 2011 fiscal year now has the power to levy local taxes to support transit operations, where the MST joint powers agency did not.
-Initial polling indicates that local support exists for a small 1/8% sales tax narrowly targeted to funding transportation services for the elderly, disabled individuals, veterans and veterans with disabilities.
-The MST Board of Directors is currently considering the possibility of asking voters to implement such a small, targeted local sales tax in November of 2014, which would help ensure fiscal stability to MST and its transit services in the County.
+With federal ARRA funding exhausted and impacts of long-term federal transportation funding still unclear, MST was considering once again raising its fares or cutting service on its core, non-grant funded bus lines in order to offset the absence of local, state and federal support of public transit.
+Instead of taking these dire steps, the MST Board of Directors placed on the November 4, 2014, ballot a small 1/8% sales tax narrowly targeted to funding transportation services for the elderly, disabled individuals, veterans and veterans with disabilities.
+With overwhelming passage at 72.56%, this sales tax will help ensure fiscal stability to MST and its transit services in the County, at least through the end of its 15-year sunset period.